Quarry Rock engagement photos with Alex and Rob

 The Hike to Quarry Rock

-The trail to Quarry Rock is about 2 kilometers up through forest and roots.
-It’s not hard, but it’s not flat either.
-We packed light.
-Water, snacks, and their outfits tucked into a backpack.
-The trick is hiking in something comfy and changing at the top.
-Way easier than trying to climb in dress shoes.
+The trail is only about 2 kilometers but it’s all uphill through forest and roots.
+Nothing too hard, but definitely a little workout.
+We kept it simple, just water, a snack, and their outfits in a backpack.
+They hiked up in something comfy and changed at the top.
+Way better than climbing in dress shoes or fancy clothes.

 Views That Make You Pause